Last Updated on September 24, 2022

 |Black coffee (for comparison)||95 mg|

-If you’re concerned about caffeine intake or are trying to minimize caffeine as much as possible, try a rooibos earl grey, for a naturally caffeine-free drink with a similar flavor.
+If you’re concerned about caffeine intake or are trying to minimize caffeine as much as possible, try a rooibos, for a naturally caffeine-free drink with a similar flavor.

-Even if you brewed a concentrated cup of earl grey, it is unlikely to go over the 200-milligram daily limit.
+Even if you brewed a concentrated cup of this tea, it is unlikely to go over the 200-milligram daily limit.
 Enjoy your earl grey tea, but consider sticking to a cup or two per day to keep caffeine intake in check.

 Is Earl Grey and Bergamot Tea Safe When Pregnant?